SB375 Alabama 2012 Session

 - Insurance, Alabama Life and Disability Insurance Guaranty Association scope and purpose, specify limits for certain policies, to conform Alabama law to model law, Secs.
 27-44-2, 27-44-3, 27-44-5, 27-44-8, 27-44-9, 27-44-11, 27-44-18 am'd

-This bill would increase Class A assessments to a maximum of $300 per year per member insurer.
+- Raises Class A assessments to a maximum of $300 per year per member insurer; establishes Class B/C assessments for impaired or insolvent domestic and foreign/alien insurers.

-This bill would increase the time period to appeal a decision of the association to the commissioner to 60 days.
+- Increases the time to appeal a decision of the association to the commissioner from 30 to 60 days; increases the stay of proceedings for insolvent or impaired insurers from 60 to 180 days.

 - Subjects